SoftwareAG/c8y-docs/content/dtm/localization.md

 On your first time login, the **Localization** page will show a row named **Group** as key.
 If necessary, add a translation for "group" according to the explanation above.

-Once you created all custom properties and asset types, then all they names are added as keys in the **Localization** page.
+Once you create all custom properties and asset types, then all those names are added as keys in the **Localization** page.
 You can further add the translations as required.

 In case you want to add new translation in the DTM application, same can be done by adding the text as key and adding the required translation for the respective languages.

-### To adding new keys for translations
+### To add new keys for translations

 Add new keys and their respective translations using the **Add term** option on the top right.